-Brooke Bell is a fifth-year doctoral candidate in the Health Behavior Research Ph.D. program at the Keck School of Medicine of USC.
-She graduated with a B.A. in Mathematics from the University of Southern California in 2016.
-Brooke currently works on research that utilizes mobile health technologies and sensors to understand how social processes and systems affect obesity-related health behaviors in children and families.
+I am currently a fifth-year Ph.D. candidate in the Health Behavior Research program at the Keck School of Medicine of USC.
+I previously graduated with a B.A. in Mathematics from the University of Southern California in 2016.
+My doctoral dissertation research utilizes mobile health technologies and sensors to understand how social processes and systems affect obesity-related health behaviors in children and families.

 B.A. in Mathematics, 2016